SheetJS/js-word/README.md

  - <https://travis-ci.org/SheetJS/js-xls> for XLS module in node
  - <https://travis-ci.org/SheetJS/SheetJS.github.io> for XLS* modules
  - <https://saucelabs.com/u/sheetjs> for XLS* modules using Sauce Labs

+## Contributing

+Due to the precarious nature of the Open Specifications Promise, it is very important to ensure code is cleanroom.
+Consult CONTRIBUTING.md

 ## XLSX/XLSM/XLSB Support